xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 # Intro
 **[i1]:** Formally, a graph consists of vertices connected by edges.
 A matching in a graph is a subset of edges, such that no two share a vertex.

 **[i2]:** A matching is maximum if it contains the most edges possible compared to other matchings for the given graph.
-We'll call vertices that are not in the matching exposed.
+Also, we'll call vertices that are not in the matching exposed.

 ---
 CORE IDEA